Syntonic Phototherapy | Restoring Visual Function And Balance Through Light

 This unique therapy benefits more than vision and can help with learning disorders, chronic headaches, or reducing the effects of brain injuries, stress, trauma, and concussion.
-Syntonic phototherapy is effective when directed under the guidance of a neuro-optometrist, so have a conversation with Dr. Moshe Roth to see whether you can benefit as well.
+Syntonic phototherapy is effective when directed under the guidance of a neuro-optometrist, so have a conversation with Dr. Moshe Roth and Dr. Steffani Tiomno to see whether you can benefit as well.

 How Is the Balance of the Nervous System Restored?